 - A return airport metro ticket, which costs 16 euro and is valid for 30 days

-- The so-called tourist ticket, which costs 20 euro and is valid for 3×24 hours.
+- The so-called tourist ticket, which costs 20 euro and is valid for 3 x 24 hours.

-The tourist ticket includes a return trip to the airport plus unlimited transportation by metro, bus, trolley, tram and suburban railway in Athens.
-If you are in Athens for three days, it’s a good option, unless you are planning to just walk everywhere.
+The tourist tickets include a return trip to the airport plus unlimited transportation by metro, bus, trolley, tram and suburban railway in Athens.
+If you are in Athens for three days, these tourist cards are a good option, unless you are planning to just walk everywhere.

 Types of tickets for the Athens metro – Athens metro ticket price

 The metro is a super convenient way to get around central Athens.
 Though many of the sights are walking distance from each other, using the metro will definitely save you time.

-There are two types of tickets for the Athens metro: single tickets, and passes.
+There are two types of transport tickets for the Athens metro: single tickets, and passes.